Dareecha

 Dareecha is a Pakistani horror-mystery soap television series that aired during 2011–12 on ARY Digital.
 It was produced by Abdullah Seja and Jeerjes Seja under Idream Entertainment.
-It featured Fazila Qazi, Sana Askari, Imran Aslam, Yasir Hussain Sonya Hussyn in pivot roles.
+It featured Fazila Qazi, Sana Askari, Imran Aslam, Yasir Hussain and Sonya Hussyn in pivotal roles.

 Synopsis

 The drama focuses on the main character Maheen, who faces many challenges in life due to her love marriage with Faizan.
 Faizan, a psychologically disturbed man, tortures every woman he marries.
 In the past he has married 4 other women and harmed them physically and mentally.
 He plans to do the same to Maheen.
-Soon after, with the help of her sixth sense, Maheen begins to realize that Faizan's family and past has been impacted with black magic.
+Soon after, guided by her sixth sense, Maheen realizes that Faizan's family and past has been impacted by black magic.
 Furthermore, suspense occurs when Maheen begins to see ghosts of the dead.
 She must find out Faizan's past and the hidden truths.